-- the benefits of our product candidates to health and/or disease and their commercial potential; - the success, cost and timing of our product development activities, including statements regarding the timing of initiation and completion of preclinical studies, Clinical Studies or Clinical Trials and related preparatory work, and the timing of the availability of the results of these preclinical studies, Clinical Studies and Clinical Trials, including our IND submissions and Clinical Trials for AXA1125 and AXA1665; - our ability to use our research platform to design new product candidates with desirable biological activity; - our ability to obtain and maintain regulatory approval or find alternate regulatory commercialization pathways from the FDA, the European Medicines Agency, or the EMA, and other comparable regulatory authorities for our product candidates, and any related restrictions, limitations or warnings in the label of an approved product candidate; - the financing needs and sufficiency of our funds to support company operations and business plans through certain periods of time, including funding necessary to complete further development of our product candidates, and, if successful, commercialization of these candidates as drug or non-drug products; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates, development platform and the type of such protection;

-- our ability and the potential to successfully manufacture our product candidates for preclinical studies, Clinical Studies and Clinical Trials and for commercial use, if approved; - the size and growth potential of the markets for our product candidates and our ability to serve those markets, either alone or in combination with others; - the rate and degree of market acceptance of our product candidates, if approved; - regulatory developments in the United States and foreign countries; - our ability to enter into a collaboration, partnership, or other agreement with a third party on reasonable terms or at all to develop one or more product candidates or commercialize any of our product candidates, if approved; - our ability to secure sufficient manufacturing and supply chain capacity; - the success of competing products or therapies that are or may become available; - our ability to attract and retain key scientific, management or other necessary personnel; - our estimates regarding expenses for both product development and as a public company, future revenue, capital requirements and needs for additional financing; - the potential for faults in our internal controls; - the effect of the COVID-19 pandemic on any of the foregoing; and - · other risks and uncertainties, including those discussed in Part II, Item 1A, Risk Factors in this Quarterly Report.
+- our ability to use our research platform to design new product candidates with desirable biological activity; - our ability to obtain and maintain regulatory approval or find alternate regulatory commercialization pathways from the FDA, the European Medicines Agency, or the EMA, and other comparable regulatory authorities for our product candidates, and any related restrictions, limitations or warnings in the label of an approved product candidate; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates, development platform and the type of such protection; - our ability and the potential to successfully manufacture our product candidates for preclinical studies, Clinical Studies and Clinical Trials and for commercial use, if approved; - the size and growth potential of the markets for our product candidates and our ability to serve those markets, either alone or in combination with others; - the rate and degree of market acceptance of our product candidates, if approved; - regulatory developments in the United States and foreign countries; - our ability to enter into a collaboration, partnership, or other agreement with a third party on reasonable terms or at all to develop one or more product candidates or commercialize any of our product candidates, if approved; - our ability to secure sufficient manufacturing and supply chain capacity; - the success of competing products or therapies that are or may become available; - our ability to attract and retain key scientific, management or other necessary personnel; - · impairment charges for long-lived assets; - our estimates regarding expenses for both product development and as a public company, future revenue, capital requirements and needs for additional financing; - the potential for faults in our internal controls; - the effect of the COVID-19 pandemic on any of the foregoing; and - other risks and uncertainties, including those discussed in Part II, Item 1A, Risk Factors in this Annual Report.

-Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events and with respect to our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those described under Part I, Item 1A, Risk Factors and elsewhere in this Quarterly Report.
+Any forward-looking statements in this Annual Report reflect our current views with respect to future events and with respect to our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those described under Part I, Item 1A, Risk Factors and elsewhere in this Annual Report.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.

 We may from time to time provide estimates, projections and other information concerning our industry, the general business environment, and the markets for certain diseases, including estimates regarding the potential size of those markets and the estimated incidence and prevalence of certain medical conditions.
-Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties, and actual events, circumstances or numbers, including actual disease prevalence rates and market size, may differ materially from the information reflected in this Quarterly Report.
+Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties, and actual events, circumstances or numbers, including actual disease prevalence rates and market size, may differ materially from the information reflected in this Annual Report.
 Unless otherwise expressly stated, we obtained this industry, business information, market data, prevalence information and other data from reports, research surveys, studies and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data, and similar sources, in some cases applying our own assumptions and analysis that may, in the future, prove not to have been accurate.